seanmoon80/Blog/content/posts/math/random_variables.md

 * Idicator r.v. of an event A: $I\_A = 1$ iff A occurs
 * $P\_{I\_A}(1) = P(I_A = 1) = P(A)$

-## Descret uniform random variable
+## Discret uniform random variable
 Parameters $a, b$
 * Parameters: integers <span style="color:red">**$a, b; a \le b$**</span>
 * Experiment: $a, a + 1,...,b$ randomly pick one; all equally likely